carp-te/carp-documentation/README.md

-# Biogo-document
+# CARP Documentation repository

-Document decribe how to use a de novo method to annotated and identify repeat in the target genome
+This document decribes how to use a _de novo_ method to annotated and identify repeat in the target genome.